milochristiansen/timeclock/README.md

 	2023/07/06 09:36AM [TimeCode] Description Text.

+### Getting elapsed time since last event

+Day dragging on forever?
+Clocked in at an odd time and want to see how long you have been working without doing any math?
+The `since` command is here for you!

+	timeclock since

+This will print the last time event, the elapsed time till now, and the current time in the following format:

+	2023/07/06 06:18AM [timecode] Description
+	 == 2.5h ==>
+	2023/07/06 08:45AM

 ### Printing a report

 A timeclock isn't any good if you can't print out a report of what you spent time on.